J.K. Rowling Announces New Book ‘The Ickabog,’ Reveals It Will Be Published Online For Free

 — J.K.
 Rowling (@jk_rowling) May 26, 2020

 That all changed only a few weeks ago, when the celebrated author decided to pull The Ickabog out of the attic and release it for children currently coping with social distancing during the COVID-19 pandemic.
-Rowling will be making it available for free through the book’s website.
+Rowling will be making the story available for free through the book’s website.
 The Ickabog is expected to be released in print, eBook, and audio formats in November 2020, with Rowling donating all of the royalties to COVID-19 relief efforts.

 Rowling revealed very little about the book’s plot, describing it only as a “story about truth and the abuse of power.”
-Rowling added that the idea of The Ickabog was more than a decade old and should not be interpreted as a “response to anything that’s happening in the world right now.”
+Rowling added that the idea of The Ickabog was more than a decade old, and should not be interpreted as a “response to anything that’s happening in the world right now.”

 Rowling’s plan is to release a chapter from The Ickabog every weekday between May 26 and July 10.
-While she described it as a “read-aloud” book, Rowling said it was suitable for children between the age of 7 and 9 to read to themselves.
+While she described it as a “read-aloud” book, Rowling said it was suitable for readers aged 7 and up.